 4. Trees Cool the Streets and the City

-Trees cool the city by up to 10F by shading our homes and streets by releasing water vapor into the air through their leaves.
+Trees cool the city by up to 10F by shading our homes and streets by releasing water vapour into the air through their leaves.

 5. Trees Conserve Energy